lorenzwalthert/strcode/README.md

 ## Basic Code Structuring (no embedded semantics)
 We suggest three levels of granularity for 'basic' code structuring, whereas higher-level blocks can contain lower-level blocks.

--   level 1 sections, which are high-level blocks that can be separated as follows:
+- **Level 1* sections, which are high-level blocks that can be separated as follows:

 ``` r
 #       ________________________________________________________________________
 #       A title                                                             ####
 ```

--   level 2 sections, which are medium-level blocks that can be separated as follows:
+- **Level 2* sections, which are medium-level blocks that can be separated as follows:

 ``` r